 Extroverts often don’t understand introversion, tending to assume company (especially theirs) is always better than no company, where introverts tend to enjoy alone time.
 The more extravert somebody is the less they tend to imagine why someone would need to be alone.

 Narcissism: A trait linked with extraversion?

-Narcissists highly competitive and put down rivals, responses tending to be more personal than business oriented.
+Narcissists are highly competitive and put down rivals; responses tend to be more personal than business oriented.

 Narcissists often respond in an over the top manner to perceived slights and aggressively to insults.
 This can make it hard to work for a narcissistic manager, unless you’re happy to always let them know how wonderful they are.

 Narcissists know they’re special and want others to know it too.
 It’s always good when others to like us, but narcissists go beyond this, actively seeking admiration (they normally call it the respect they’re due).
 Identifying a narcissist can get more complicated in business when one overlays a need to market oneself (either to get business, or promotion).

 All business owners should be looking to market their skills and using the testimony of others (‘admiration’) to do so, but those who take it to extreme often alienate others.

 Psychology Today discusses the ‘interpersonal circumplex’ model which looks at two dimensions of interpersonal behaviour:

 - agency – getting ahead and attaining social status.

 - communion – getting along with others and maintaining warm relationships.